dinodev0101/bonfida-bot/js/README.md

     }).lastIndexOf('<Market name, FIDA/USDC for instance>')
   ];

-// Each bonfida-bot pool is identified by a 32 byte pool seed
+// Each @bonfida/bot pool is identified by a 32 byte pool seed
 // This seed can be encoded as a base58 string which is similar to a public key. let poolSeed = bs58.decode('<poolSeeds>');